sipb/homeworld/docs/deploy.md

  * Access to toastfs-dev (the machine which hosts the development cluster).
 You will need a Kerberos root instance as a prerequisite to this.
  * Any VNC viewer.
 These instructions are based on [TigerVNC](https://github.com/TigerVNC/tigervnc/releases) (``sudo apt-get install tigervnc``).

-# Installing packages
+# Installing spire

-Start by getting the apt-setup package directly:
+Start by getting the apt-setup package.
+Inside your build chroot, run:

-    $ cd platform
+    [homeworld] $ platform/extract-apt-setup.sh
-    $ bazel build //apt-setup:package.deb

-It will display a path to a package.deb:

-    Target //apt-setup:package.deb up-to-date:
-      bazel-bin/apt-setup/package.deb

-Copy this package to a common directory outside of the chroot:

-    $ cp bazel-bin/apt-setup/package.deb ../apt-setup.deb
+This places `apt-setup.deb` in your host homeworld directory.

+## Using spire in a chroot

+    $ deploy-chroot/create.sh  # create a deploy chroot
+    $ deploy-chroot/reinstall-spire.sh  # install spire in the chroot
+    $ deploy-chroot/enter.sh   # enter the chroot

+You can now run `spire` inside the deploy chroot.
+Rerun `extract-apt-setup.sh` and `reinstall-spire.sh`
+whenever you make changes in spire that you want to test.

+## Manually installing spire

-Copy this file (now in the root directory of the host homeworld folder) to the installation VM.
+Copy `apt-setup.deb` to the installation VM.

 Now, in your deploy VM: